dask/dask/docs/source/futures.rst

    >>> future = client.submit(my_function, df)

 Or you can ``scatter`` it explicitly.
-Scattering moves your data to a worker and gives you back a future pointing to that data:
+Scattering moves your data to a worker and returns a future pointing to that data:

 .. code-block:: python